 - 2 tbsp Bottle masala or less per taste

-- 2 tsp Tamarind pulp or 1/2 inch fresh tamarind
+- 2 inch Tamarind ball soaked in water or 1/2 tsp tamarind paste

-- Place all the paste masala ingredients in a mixer or food processor and blend until smooth – use a little water if necessary
+- Masala paste – Place all the paste ingredients in a blender or food processor and blend until smooth – use a little water if necessary.
+Set aside.

-- Open the cooker, add the tamarind paste and adjust seasoning with salt and pepper as necessary.
+- Tamarind – Open the cooker, add the tamarind paste and bring to a boil.
+Taste and adjust seasoning.

 - Serve with roti, chapati or rice.